mongodb/mongo-go-driver/docs/common-issues.md

 # Frequently Encountered Issues

+These are fixes or information for common issues encountered by Go Driver users.
+If none of these are helpful, [create a GODRIVER Jira ticket](https://jira.mongodb.org/secure/CreateIssue!default.jspa) and we'll try to troubleshoot your issue!

 ## `WriteXXX` can only write while positioned on a Element or Value but is positioned on a TopLevel

 The [`bson.Marshal`](https://pkg.go.dev/go.mongodb.org/mongo-driver/bson#Marshal) function requires a parameter that can be decoded into a BSON Document, i.e. a [`primitive.D`](https://github.com/mongodb/mongo-go-driver/blob/master/bson/bson.go#L31).
 Therefore the error message